Making a terrarium is a lot like building a house.

 You’ll need a mix that has the right amount of drainage and support for plants – both nutritionally and physically – but it’s arguably more naturally aesthetic.

 There’s the argument that once you have the watering down to a tee, you don’t really need a drainage layer.
-With some going so far as saying that if you already have water pooling in a drainage layer, it’s already too late…
+Some go so far as saying that if you already have water pooling in a drainage layer, it’s already too late…

 Personally, I see a drainage system as a helpful fail-safe.
 I think if you’re new to terrariums, they can absolutely provide some helpful reassurances and opportunities for unique designs.
 Everything is an experiment!